Do You Need Diamox for Kilimanjaro? What I Did

 Your cheapest option is buying a physical sim card on the street corner once landed and getting the shop assistant to help you set it up.
 I went with Vodacom and had generally good coverage, even up on Kili!

-Another option is the Saily eSIM.
+Another option is an Airalo eSIM.
 This is a little more expensive but works from the moment you land is is SOOOOO much easier.
 It also gives you connectivity across 14 neighbouring African Countries and connectivity the moment you step off the plane!

 ✈️ What’s the best site to buy flights to Tanzania?